-visible light, NIR fluorescence permits deeper signal penetration, reduced tissue scatter, and decreased background interference from endogenous fluorescent chromophores, such as hemoglobin, NAD(P)H, and flavoproteins (2,9).
-With increased signal-to-background ratios (SBRs), NIR agents enhance the surgical field of view and enable refinement of resection margins.
+Most intraoperative optical tracers have been designed to have fluorescence maxima in the near-infrared (NIR) range.
+In contrast to visible light, NIR fluorescence permits deeper signal penetration, reduced tissue scatter, and decreased background interference from endogenous fluorescent chromophores, such as hemoglobin, NAD(P)H, and flavoproteins (2,9).
+With increased signal to background ratios (SBR), NIR agents enhance the surgical field of view and enable refinement of resection margins.

-Fluorescent tracers generally act through 1 of 3 mechanisms: passive, active, and activatable (Fig. 2) (5,6).
+Fluorescent tracers generally act through one of three mechanisms: passive, active, and activatable (Figure 2) (5,6).
 Passive targeting relies on the enhanced permeability and retention effect (EPR), which leverages the increased vascular permeability and decreased lymphatic drainage of cancerous tissue.
 This causes the tracer to accumulate inside the tumor milieu.
-Tracers that exploit EPR include methylene blue (excitation: 668 nm; emission: 688 nm), indocyanine green (ICG) (excitation: 780 nm; emission: 805 nm), and fluorescein (excitation: 494 nm; emission: 521 nm) (5).
+Tracers that exploit EPR include methylene blue (excitation: 668 nm; emission: 688 nm), ICG (excitation: 780 nm; emission: 805 nm), and fluorescein (excitation: 494 nm; emission: 521 nm) (5).

 More recently developed tracers actively target abnormally expressed receptors on malignant cells, enhancing labeling specificity and permitting higher resolution imaging.
-For example, pafolacianine (OTL38) is a folate receptor $\alpha$ (FR $\alpha$ )-targeted tracer that has allowed real-time visualization of radiologically occult ovarian and lung tumors (10).
-SGM-101 is an antibodydye conjugate against carcinoembryonic antigen (CEA) being assessed for clinical translation in gastrointestinal and pulmonary cancers (11).
-EMI-137 (GE-137) is a c-MET-targeting cyclic peptide conjugated to a cyanine dye that has been used to improve
+For example, pafolacianine (OTL38) is a folate-receptor alpha (FRa) targeted tracer that has allowed real-time visualization of radiologically occult ovarian and lung tumors (10).
+SGM-101 is an antibody-dye conjugate against carcinoembryonic antigen (CEA) being assessed for clinical translation in gastrointestinal and pulmonary cancers (11).
+EMI-137 (GE-137) is a c-MET targeting cyclic peptide conjugated to a cyanine dye, which has been used to improve colorectal polyp detection and facilitate penile cancer resection (2, 12).